KenEucker/GraphQL-demo/README.md

 # Contributing

-This project is still in it's first week of development and I don't have anything set up for contributors.
+This project is still in it's second week of development and I don't have anything set up for contributors.
 If someone is feeling adventurous you're welcomed to try and follow the steps below to get up and running yourself.

-Right now it's in demo mode.
-You can login with an email for an existing author (which requires creating an author with Prisma Studio) and create posts.
-The post interactions aren't fully wired up.
-You can edit the author settings but you cannot edit or upload images.
+Right now it has two modes: demo (unauthenticated) and authenticated (using Auth0).
+With the authenticated mode you will need both an Auth0 application as well as an Auth0 API, the settings of which are included below.
+In demo mode you can login with an email for an existing author (which requires creating an author with Prisma Studio) and create posts.
+The post interactions are fully wired up.
+You can register a new author and update author settings but you cannot edit or upload images.
+You can create and delete posts but you cannot edit or share posts.

 I expect that next week, before 2023, that all features will be implemented and the demo will be fully functional.